The Lifeline Cell Phone Program May be Able to Provide Assistance

 Applying for Lifeline Program Assistance

-To apply for assistance from the Lifeline Program, you will need to use the National Verifier application system.
+To apply for assistance from the Lifeline Program, you may need to use the National Verifier application system.
 This was set up as a central clearinghouse by the FCC and the Universal Service Administrative Company (USAC), which administers the program.

 Not all states are set up to use the National Verifier system.
 You can check if your state uses the National Verifier application system on the USAC’s website.